EBolle/write-tight/README.md

 This project improves your professional writing with the help of simple rule-based writing patterns.
 The inspiration of this project comes from two sources:

-1. The book "Write Tight: Say Exactly What You Mean With Precision and Power" by William Brohaugh.
+1. The book [Write Tight: Say Exactly What You Mean With Precision and Power][wt-book] by William Brohaugh.
-2. The Udemy course "Business Writing & Technical Writing Immersion" by Paul Siegel (Starweaver Instructor Team).
+2. The Udemy course [Business Writing & Technical Writing Immersion][udemy] by Paul Siegel (Starweaver Instructor Team).

 Both sources emphasise that eliminating &lsquo;deadwood&rsquo; is critical to improve your writing.